 Employees should go through HIPAA training as part of their workplace orientation, and at least once a year after that.
 Whenever new systems or policies are implemented, your team should be trained to understand how HIPAA compliance factors into the process.
 Document the training by recording the dates and times, which employees participated, and what kind of training was delivered.
 Employees should be asked to sign a statement acknowledging that they understand HIPAA-related policies and procedures.

-Any vendors that create, maintain, receive or transmit PHI should sign a business associate agreement (BAA).
+Any vendors that create, maintain, receive, or transmit PHI should sign a business associate agreement (BAA).
 That includes cloud service providers (web, fax, & e-mail services, for example), and billing, transcription, and shredding companies.
 Legally, it’s your responsibility to make sure those vendors understand their obligation to safeguard PHI and agree to take the necessary measures to protect it.
-Look for businesses who thoroughly understand HIPAA compliance and have taken the necessary measures for both technical and physical security of patient information.
+Look for businesses that thoroughly understand HIPAA compliance and have taken the necessary measures for both the technical and physical security of patient information.